DevExpress-Examples/AspNetCore.Reporting.BestPractices/AspNetCore.Reporting.BestPractices/readme.md

   });
   ```

-- Close the viewed reports on page unload to release resources consumed by a document when the client browser's window/tab is closed.
-To do that use the client-side `ASPxClientWebDocumentViewer.Close` method
+- When the page or a UI region (for example, a popup window) that displays the Document Viewer is about to be closed, close the the viewed report to release resources consumed by it.
+To do that use the client-side `ASPxClientWebDocumentViewer.Close` method:
-//TODO: or when a viewer are going to close (on the same page).
-F.e. when viewer is within popup or somewhere else on the same page.

   ```cs
   function WebDocumentViewer_BeforeRender(s, e) {